Pathoschild/smapi-mod-dump/source/~bcmpinc/TilledSoilDecay/README.md

 * Removed changing soil decay at the start of a new season, as it seems to have been removed from the game.

 #### 5.6:
-* Added back changing soil decay at the start of a new season, due to populair request.
+* Added back changing soil decay at the start of a new season, due to popular request.
 * Updated for Stardew Valley 1.5.6

 #### 5.7: